zaynahxc/pxt-microbit/docs/translate.md

 ### ~ hint

 Looking to help translate the site for **[microbit.org](http://microbit.org)**?
-Try http://translate.microbit.org/ to help the Microbit Foundation!
+Try http://translate.microbit.org/ to help the Micro:bit Educational Foundation!

 ### ~